Mormon studies

 In the late 1980s and 1990s, several other incidents made BYU faculty reluctant to voice unorthodox ideas about church history.
 Around 1990, BYU professors were asked not to contribute to Dialogue or Sunstone.
 Two historians were excommunicated in 1993, probably for their published unorthodox views.
 BYU Studies and other LDS church-sponsored publishers published more "faithful" scholarship at this time.
 Presses outside of Utah started to publish more books in Mormon studies.

-Mormon scholars engaging in Mormon studies still feel they must be careful about what they write, especially if they work with material from the Church History Library archives.
-Non-Mormon scholars are often suspicious of Mormon scholars' work.
-This is gradually changing as Mormon scholars find employment outside of church-sponsored institutions.
-Universities without affiliation to the LDS Church have endowed chairs for Mormon studies.
-Emerging trends in "Newer" Mormon History are an increase in interdisciplinary work and women's history.
-The Church History Department hired a women's history specialist in 2011 and has recently published books focusing on women's history.
-Blogs focusing on Mormon history have helped make Mormon history more accessible and provided a safe space for unorthodox ideas, although they may be superficial at times.

 Pre-1903 writings about Mormons

 Before World War II, church histories were mostly either orthodox Mormon or anti-Mormon and written by faithful Mormons or hostile non-Mormons, respectively.
 A few writers in the first era of church history (1830–1905) wrote about Mormons as a curiosity and focused on their peculiar ways.

 Anti-Mormon literature

 Non-Mormons wrote for a non-Mormon public about how "primitive and dangerous" Mormons were in "extreme terms."
 Eber D. Howe published Mormonism Unvailed, or a Faithful Account of that Singular Imposition and Delusion in 1834, which claimed that Sidney Rigdon was the original author of the Book of Mormon and that Joseph Smith was a "vile wretch."
 Howe included affidavits from people who knew Joseph Smith collected by ex-Mormon Philastus Hurlbut.
 The book influenced future anti-Mormon literature. (by La Roy Sunderland, John Bennett, and John A. Clark).
 Origen Bacheler examined the Book of Mormon itself in Mormonism Exposed Internally and Externally, arguing that the book was inconsistent with the Bible and was written by Joseph Smith himself.

 In the 1960s, ex-Mormons Jerald and Sandra Tanner continued that anti-Mormon tradition by reprinting anti-Mormon works in the public domain as well as important but unflattering documents from LDS history through Utah Light House Ministry.
 They published their own criticisms of the LDS church as well, which, unlike early anti-Mormon works, cite historical documents.
 Ed Decker, an excommunicated Mormon, made two anti-Mormon films: The God Makers (1982) and The God Makers II (1993).
 The films described Mormons as being a cult, abusing women and children, manipulating news outlets, and practicing Satanism.
 The God Makers II received criticism from other anti-Mormons, including Jerald and Sandra Tanner, who stated it contained inaccuracies.